claykirk/upload-api/README.md

 My use case requires that I use memory vs disk due to data policies.
 I've created a controller that receives a Flowable<byte[]> and consumes the flowable when suscribed.
 For relatively small files the application performs well.
 However when files are uploaded that exceed the heap space defined for the application the heap space is exhausted and an error is thrown.
 Moreover, if I send multiple files that in total size exceed the heap space an error is thrown.
 So it seems the application is bound by the heap space allocated.

+Thanks for the help in advance.
+I really appreciate it.

+Cheers!

+Clay

 ###How to Reproduce: